Solar-powered desalination unit: Solar-powered reverse osmosis

 Osmosis is a natural phenomenon in which water passes through a membrane from a lower to a higher concentration solution.
 The flow of water can be reversed if a pressure larger than the osmotic pressure is applied on the higher concentration side.
 In reverse osmosis desalination systems, seawater pressure is raised above the natural osmotic pressure, forcing pure water through membrane pores to the fresh water side.
 Reverse osmosis (RO) is the most common desalination process in terms of installed capacity due to its superior energy efficiency compared to thermal desalination systems, despite requiring extensive water pre-treatment.
 Furthermore, part of the consumed mechanical energy can be reclaimed from the concentrated brine effluent with an energy recovery device.

 Solar-powered RO desalination is common in demonstration plants due to the modularity and scalability of both photovoltaic (PV) and RO systems.
 A detailed economic analysis and a thorough optimisation strategy of PV powered RO desalination were carried out with favorable results reported.
 Economic and reliability considerations are the main challenges to improving PV powered RO desalination systems.
 However, the quickly dropping PV panel costs are making solar-powered desalination ever more feasible.

-A solar powered desalination unit designed for remote communities has been tested in the Northern Territory of Australia.
-The "reverse-osmosis solar installation" (ROSI) uses membrane filtration to provide a reliable and clean drinking water stream from sources such as brackish groundwater.
-Solar energy overcomes the usually high-energy operating costs as well as greenhouse emissions of conventional reverse osmosis systems.
-ROSI can also remove trace contaminants such as arsenic and uranium that may cause certain health problems, and minerals such as calcium carbonate which causes water hardness.

-Project leader Dr Andrea Schaefer from the University of Wollongong's Faculty of Engineering said ROSI has the potential to bring clean water to remote communities throughout Australia that do not have access to a town water supply and/or the electricity grid.

 Groundwater (which may contain dissolved salts or other contaminants) or surface water (which may have high turbidity or contain microorganisms) is pumped into a tank with an ultrafiltration membrane, which removes viruses and bacteria.
 This water is fit for cleaning and bathing.
 Ten percent of that water undergoes nanofiltration and reverse osmosis in the second stage of purification, which removes salts and trace contaminants, producing drinking water.
 A photovoltaic solar array tracks the Sun and powers the pumps needed to process the water, using the plentiful sunlight available in remote regions of Australia not served by the power grid.

 Solar photo voltaic power is considered a viable option to power a reverse osmosis desalination plant.
 The techno-economics both in standalone mode and in PV-biodisel hybrid mode for capacities from 0.05 MLD to 300 MLD were examined by researchers at IIT Madras.
 As a technology demonstrator, a plant of 500 litre /day capacity has been designed, installed and functional there.